 Emily Stowe became the first woman to practice medicine in Canada.
 She would eventually become the second licensed female physician in Canada, and an activist for women’s rights and suffrage.
 She would help to found the suffrage movement in Canada and she would campaign for the country’s first medical college for women.

-Bell Canada would be founded in this year.
+Bell Canada was founded in this year.
 Today, it makes $23 billion per year in revenue and has 52,790 employees.